 Our story begins more than 100 years ago when three brothers left Italy.
 One went to Argentina and was never heard from again.
 The other two came to America and began building their future in California's fertile Salinas Valley.
 Sadly, Antonio was killed when his horse spooked coming down San Juan Grade Road, and his wagon full of produce overturned, crushing him.
-But Giovanni married, built a little house in Santa Rita (at the end of what's now Massa Street) and raised four children.
+But Giovanni married, built a little house in Santa Rita (it's now at the end of Massa Street) and raised four children.

-Giovanni Massa had a little grocery store where the QuikStop now stands at the corner of North Main and Massa Streets.
-Both of his sons built their lives in Salinas Valley agriculture, as did their sons.
+Giovanni Massa had a little grocery store at what's now the corner of North Main and Massa Streets.
+One daughter eventually took over the grocery store, while both of his sons built their lives in Salinas Valley agriculture, as did their sons.

 His grandson, my father-in-law, was a grower looking to follow his father's advice to 'take care of the soil and the soil will take care of you' when he began making compost for his own fields.
 As his neighbors and colleagues saw his success, they asked him to make some for them as well, and a new part of the business evolved.
 That's when my husband rejoined the family business, which eventually split off becoming Comgro Soil Amendments.
-Our sons are now representing the 5th generation in California agriculture.
-Starting in middle school hoeing weeds and building fences, they've worked their way up just like generations before them.
-Our oldest is now 19, in college, and driving truck between classes.
-His brother spends summers in the water truck before football practice.
+Our sons became the 5th generation in California agriculture.
+Starting in middle school hoeing weeds and building fences, they worked their way up just like generations before them, before moving on to follow their own dreams.

 Comgro's first spread job was on the Chinn ranch in 1989.

-Comgro Soil Amendments' number one priority is ensuring the food safety and quality of the products well offer.
-We accomplish both these things by producing our products in a superior method along with the rigorous testing for heavy metals and pathogens.
+Comgro Soil Amendments' number one priority is ensuring the food safety and quality of the products we offer.
+We accomplish both these things by producing our products in a superior method along with rigorous testing for heavy metals and pathogens.

 Comgro Soil Amendments is an active member of our community.
 Whether it is offering services to school districts, supporting FFA & 4H at the Salinas Valley Fair or guest speaking at high schools and Hartnell Community College.
 Above is a picture of John Massa speaking to a group of 3rd graders at the Salinas Farm Day.